GDPR Training (April 2018)

 This guide provides key considerations to importing goods into the EU from the perspective of the trade and customs rules and the product regulatory requirements.

 This guide outlines the principles, processes, and requirements for importing merchandise into the United States.

-This guide identifies key legal and advocacy considerations for UK based international development organisations in light of Brexit in relation to environmental law and policy.
+This guide identifies key legal considerations for UK based international development organisations in light of Brexit in relation to environmental law and policy.

 Brexit Briefing: Finance (March 2017)